mcchouAdam/goodTidy/README.md

 </div>

 ### 🗒️ Share your notes to social community
+* Share your notes to social community (you can enable or disable the comment to everyone).
 <div align="center">
     <img src="https://user-images.githubusercontent.com/3848886/195963813-526f43f1-1733-40ef-9a3f-9fa567e55b38.gif" alt="Demo ShareToAll" width="600"/>
 </div>

 ### 🗒️ Discuss the note with your friends by annotation
-* Note: You can link to the annotation page your friend shared through system pushing Real-Time Notification.
+* Use the annotation icon to discuss with your friend in the annotation page.
+* The system will push the real-time Notification when someone share or cancel sharing notes to you.
 <div align="center">
     <img src="https://user-images.githubusercontent.com/3848886/195963390-c80a7b33-f9a9-4b9e-b0c0-4f59af4e058c.gif" alt="Demo Annotation" width="600"/>
 </div>

-### 🗒️ Social Comments, Save Notes and Search notes
+### 🗒️ Social comments, save notes and search notes
-* You can leave comments in other's notes.
+* Leave comments in other's notes.
-* You can save notes you like.
+* Save notes you like.
-* You can find the notes from many topics by filter.
+* Find the notes by filter.
 <div align="center">
     <img src="https://user-images.githubusercontent.com/3848886/195908678-66dfca4c-be0b-43b9-aed7-81054679909d.gif" alt="Demo Social function" width="600"/>
 </div>